We performed a comparison between Cisco UCS Manager and WhatsUp Gold based on real PeerSpot user reviews.

 "I think there are a few bugs now.
 Although they give some resolution for this, we cannot share the network remotely because of our company policy."

-Cisco UCS Manager is ranked 30th in IT Infrastructure Monitoring with 21 reviews while WhatsUp Gold is ranked 33rd in IT Infrastructure Monitoring with 21 reviews.
-Cisco UCS Manager is rated 8.0, while WhatsUp Gold is rated 7.6.
-The top reviewer of Cisco UCS Manager writes "Stable and resilient, but slightly more complicated to deploy".
-On the other hand, the top reviewer of WhatsUp Gold writes "Accurate network monitoring, but tech support is lacking".
-Cisco UCS Manager is most compared with Cisco Intersight, Nutanix Prism, HPE OneView, Zabbix and Datadog, whereas WhatsUp Gold is most compared with SolarWinds NPM, Zabbix, Grafana, PRTG Network Monitor and Nagios XI.
+Cisco UCS Manager is ranked 29th in IT Infrastructure Monitoring with 21 reviews while WhatsUp Gold is ranked 39th in IT Infrastructure Monitoring with 22 reviews.
+Cisco UCS Manager is rated 8.0, while WhatsUp Gold is rated 7.8.
+The top reviewer of Cisco UCS Manager writes "Used to manage servers, monitor or manage firmware upgrades, and push policies".
+On the other hand, the top reviewer of WhatsUp Gold writes "If CPU, memory, or disk space is over-utilized, it alerts us immediately via text or email if there is an issue".
+Cisco UCS Manager is most compared with Cisco Intersight, Nutanix Prism, HPE OneView, Zabbix and Datadog, whereas WhatsUp Gold is most compared with Grafana, SolarWinds NPM, Zabbix, PRTG Network Monitor and Nagios XI.
 See our Cisco UCS Manager vs. WhatsUp Gold report.

 See our list of best IT Infrastructure Monitoring vendors.